 Scott M. Palmer, MD, MHS, Director

-Scott M. Palmer leads a successful program of clinical, basic and translational research in transplantation and advanced lung diseases.
-He currently directs the respiratory research program at the DCRI and serves as Vice Chair for Research in the Department of Medicine.
+Scott M. Palmer, MD, MHS leads a successful program of clinical, basic, and translational research in transplantation and advanced lung diseases.
+He currently directs the respiratory research program and the Medicine Plus therapeutic area at the DCRI.
+Palmer also serves as Vice Chair for Research in the Department of Medicine and the Director of Clinical Research at the Duke Transplant Center.

-Palmer has over 150 peer-reviewed publications and has received numerous awards, including election into the American Society for Clinical Investigation (ASCI) in 2012.
-He has chaired many sessions at national and international meetings, serves regularly on NIH study sections, and is on the editorial board of many prominent journals.
-Palmer is also Associate Director of the Clinical Research Training Program at Duke and has personally mentored over 40 pre-and post-doctoral trainees, many of whom are now engaged in their own successful research careers.
+Palmer has over 300 peer-reviewed publications and has received numerous awards, including election into the American Society for Clinical Investigation (ASCI) in 2012.
+He has served on the editorial board of several prominent journals, chaired many sessions at national and international meetings, and serves regularly on NIH study sections.
+Additionally, Palmer served as Associate Director of the Clinical Research Training Program at Duke and has personally mentored over 40 pre- and post-doctoral trainees, many of whom are now engaged in their own successful research careers.

-Palmer's scientific accomplishments include the first human studies to demonstrate the importance of innate immunity in transplant rejection, as well as the completion of a prospective multicenter study that improved CMV prevention after lung transplantation.
+Palmer's scientific accomplishments include the first human studies to demonstrate the importance of innate immunity in transplant rejection, as well as the completion of a prospective multicenter study that improved cytomegalovirus (CMV) prevention after lung transplantation.